dask/dask/README.md

 Dask DataFrames with query optimization.

-This is a proof-of-concept rewrite of Dask DataFrame that includes query optimization and generally improved organization.
+This is a rewrite of Dask DataFrame that includes query optimization and generally improved organization.

 More in our blog posts: